joagada2/loan-default-prediction-model/README.md

 I built a web application that uses the model for prediction, using Streamlit
 ### Offline Inferencing
 The model is configured for offline inferencing.
 Unlabeled dataframe can be taken in, processed, passed to the model for prediction, and result returned as dataframe with predicted label
+### Model Monitoring/Full Stack Observability
+Model inputs, outputs and metrics are being monitored continously for data drift, concept drift and performance decay.
+WhyLabs was used for this purpose.
 ### Project Versioning
 Git was used for project version control while DVC was used for model and data version control/storage in the cloud
 ## USING THE PROJECT